Announcing the 2024 Livingston Award Winners

 • Brittany Gibson, Politico

-• Allison Behringer and Lila Hassan, KCRW Public Media (Southern California)
+• Allison Behringer and Lila Hassan, KCRW Public Radio (Southern California)

 • Astead W. Herndon, The New York Times